cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 # get_sys

+The get_sys is used to retrieve the following tenant's and deployment's properties.
+* tenant's name
-Can be used to retrieve a few “system” properties: tenant's name and deployment's id, owner name and id of a blueprint the deployment is created from.
+* deployment's id, owner user name and the id of the blueprint the deployment is created from.

 ## Syntax
 One of following properties can be retrieved: